 The file will be restored to its previous location and be available to the OS and other applications.

 You should be backing up your computer regularly to protect your data.
-On Windows machines, you can use File History which comes with the operating system, or use another third-party backup tool.
+On Windows machines, you can use File History, which comes with the operating system, or you can Fuse another third-party backup & recovery tool.
 In this example, we will show you how to use backups made with File History to recover a lost Word document.
 Just follow these simple steps:

 - In the taskbar’s search box, type restore files.